 Submitting Paperwork

-Once you’ve indicated your interest, you’ll need to submit official paperwork verifying your education and registration before you are accepted into the Foreign Architect Path.
+Once you’ve indicated your interest, you’ll need to have your official paperwork submitted to verify your education and registration before you are accepted into the Foreign Architect Path.
 All forms and transcripts must be submitted in English.

 Application Review

 After you’ve created your Record and submitted your supporting documents, NCARB will review your Record and contact you regarding your eligibility for the Foreign Architect Path.
-Please note, this process can take up to 60 days, depending on the volume of applications we receive.
+Please note, this process can take up to 45 business days, depending on the volume of applications we receive.

 If NCARB determines you are eligible for the Foreign Architect Path, you will then need to satisfy NCARB’s experience and examination requirements for certification.
 Learn more about completing the Foreign Architect Path, and download the Certification Guidelines for additional information.